 Phototherapy with UVB light

-If there are white spots across large areas of the body, UVB phototherapy may be used.
-This involves full-body treatment.
-It is done in a hospital.
+If there are white spots across large body areas, UVB phototherapy may help.
+It involves full-body treatment in an office setting.

-UVB phototherapy, combined with other treatments, can have a positive effect on vitiligo.
-However, the result is not totally predictable, and there is still no treatment that will fully re-pigment the skin.
+UVB phototherapy, combined with other treatments, can positively affect vitiligo.
+However, the result is not predictable, and there is still no treatment to fully re-pigment the skin.

 Phototherapy with UVA light

-UVA treatment is usually conducted in a health care setting.
-First, the patient takes a drug that increases the skin’s sensitivity to UV light.
-Then, in a series of treatments, the affected skin is exposed to high doses of UVA light.
+Done in a healthcare setting, UVA treatment involves people taking a drug that increases their skin’s sensitivity to UV light.
+Then, in a series of treatments, a qualified healthcare professional exposes the affected skin to prescribed doses of UVA light.

-In cases of mild vitiligo, the patient can camouflage some of the white patches with colored, cosmetic creams and makeup.
-They should select tones that best match their skin features.
+In cases of mild vitiligo, a person can camouflage the white patches with colored cosmetic creams and makeup.
+They can select tones that best match their skin tone.

-Calcipotriene is a form of vitamin D used as a topical ointment.
-It may be used with corticosteroids or light treatment.
-Side effects include rashes, dry skin, and itching.
+Calcipotriene is a form of vitamin D used in topical therapy, often in combination with corticosteroids or phototherapy.
+Side effects may include:

 Drugs affecting the immune system